 Sneaking around Lakeview Cemetery

-Now, I don’t know if you troll around cemeteries very often, but most don’t come with signs pointing to the local celebrities.
+Now, I don’t know if you stroll around cemeteries very often, but most don’t come with signs pointing to the local celebrities.

 Kurt Cobain’s gravesite is in Lakeview Cemetery, but they are very careful not to advertise exactly where he’s located.
 If they did, Nirvana fans would be camped out next to Kurt Cobain’s gravestone for weeks at a time.